CompuTec/computec-docs/docs/labels/setup/configuration/company-installation-and-configuration.md

 These rules are called event triggers.
 To add a new one:

-1. Right-click on the table and choose Add.
+1. Right-click on the table and choose "Add".
 2. Specify the employee and department for which the rule will be valid (you can select "All" for both values).
 3. Choose the Object Type for which the rule is set.
 4. In columns SAP, PDC, WMS, and PF, you can choose an action for a specific application with which CompuTec Labels is connected.
 You can choose the following actions:

-    - **OnChange**: printing starts on the update of a document
+    - **OnChange**: Printing starts on the update of a document.
-    - **Add**: printing starts with the addition of a document
+    - **Add**: Printing starts with the addition of a document.
-    - **NoAction**: no action is taken automatically; you have to choose the right option from the application to start printing
+    - **NoAction**: No action is taken automatically; you have to choose the right option from the application to start printing.

-5. Click Update to save changes.
+5. Click "Update" to save changes.

 :::note
     Event Triggers are considered in CompuTec products: SAP CompuTec Labels add-on, CompuTec WMS, CompuTec PDC, and ProcessForce.
 You can print only from objects defined in this table in these products.